edamametechnologies/threatmodels/README.md

 - Rules are evaluated strictly in the JSON order; the engine returns the first matching `device_type` (first-match-wins).
 - To avoid ambiguous classifications, design rules so only one `device_type` matches a given device.
 The validation script flags overlapping matches across multiple device types.

-This database powers EDAMAME's device identification capabilities, allowing it to recognize and categorize devices on local networks.
+This database powers EDAMAME Security's device identification capabilities, allowing it to recognize and categorize devices on local networks.

 ### Whitelist Database